- Importance of Adding Video Conference

 may want to consider.
 However, below are some of the most well-known options:

-• Skype: Skype has been around for a long time.
+- Skype: Skype has been around for a long time.
 There is a free version of Skype where an individual can video conference and talk to up to 50 people.
-For those who have the free version of Skype, they can video conference from any device and talk with up to 50 people.
+Those who have the free version of Skype, can video conference from any device and talk with up to 50 people.
 Further, for those with Microsoft Office 365, they have a professional version online.
 With the professional versions, individuals can use Microsoft’s professional online meeting solution called Microsoft Teams.
 Microsoft Teams has now replaced Skype for Business Online.
-Microsoft Teams allows individuals to talk up to 250 people via instant messaging, video conferencing, calling and sharing screen and files.
-Importantly, Skype and Teams also has end-to-end encryption.
+Microsoft Teams allows individuals to talk to up to 250 people via instant messaging, video conferencing, calling, and sharing screens and files.
+Importantly, Skype and Teams also have end-to-end encryption.

 Apart from the above options, there are numerous other video conferencing applications